 Luna Innovations Incorporated ("we," "Luna Innovations" or the "Company") is incorporated in the State of Delaware and headquartered in Roanoke, Virginia.
-We are engaged in the research, development and commercialization of innovative technologies in the areas of (i) test & measurement, sensing, and instrumentation products; (ii) secure computing and communications; and (iii) health care.
-We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development segment, and our Product and License segment.
+We develop, manufacture and market fiber optic test & measurement, sensing, and instrumentation products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the telecommunications, medical, composite and defense industries.
+We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development segment, and our Products and Licensing segment.
 Our business model is designed to accelerate the process of bringing new and innovative technologies to market.

-Although we had positive earnings for the quarter ended September 30, 2011, we have a history of net losses from 2005 through the nine months ended September 30, 2011, attributable to our operations and other charges.
+We have a history of net losses from 2005 through the three months ended March 31, 2012, attributable to our operations and other charges.
 We have historically managed our liquidity through cost reduction initiatives, debt financings and capital markets transactions.
-While we experienced positive cash flow from operations in the nine months ended September 30, 2011, our overall cash flow was negative during that period.
+Although we experienced positive cash flow of \$0.6 million from operations in the three months ended March 31, 2011 and a positive overall cash flow of \$0.3 million during that period, we experienced negative cash flow from operations of \$0.5 million in the three months ended March 31, 2012 and negative overall cash flow of \$1.1 million during that period.

 Since the second half of 2008, the increased turmoil in the U.S. and global capital markets and a global slowdown of economic growth created a substantially more difficult business environment.
 Our ability to access the capital markets may be limited.
-Economic and market conditions may not improve significantly during the remainder of 2011 and could get worse.
+Economic and market conditions may not improve significantly during the remainder of 2012 and could get worse.